Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Proposed Multi-Agent Reinforcement Learning (MARL) for EH Two-Hop Communications with Partially Observable State

 \subsection{Single-agent reinforcement learning}

-To facilitate the description of the proposed multi-agent reinforcement learning algorithm, let us first consider the single-agent case.
-For this purpose, let us assume that a central entity has, in each time interval, perfect knowledge about the state $S_i$ and uses reinforcement learning to find the combined policy $\Pi$, with $\Pi=(\pi_1,\pi_2)$. $\Pi$ can be evaluated using the so-called action-value function $\text{Q}^\Pi(S_{i},{P}_{i})$, with ${P}_i=(p_{1,i},p_{2,i})$, which is defined as the expected reward starting from state $S_i$, selecting transmit power $P_i$ and following $\Pi$ thereafter \cite{Sutton1998}.
-The optimal policy $\Pi^*$ is the policy whose action-value function's value is greater than or equal to the value obtained by any other policy for every state $S_i$ and action $P_i$.
+To facilitate the description of the proposed MARL algorithm, let us first consider the single-agent case.
+For this purpose, let us assume that an ideal central entity has, in each time interval, perfect knowledge about $S_i$ and uses RL to find the combined policy $\Pi$, with $\Pi=(\pi_1,\pi_2)$. $\Pi$ can be evaluated using the so-called action-value function $\text{Q}^\Pi(S_{i},{P}_{i})$, with ${P}_i=(p_{1,i},p_{2,i})$, which is defined as the expected reward starting from state $S_i$, selecting $P_i$ and following $\Pi$ thereafter \cite{Sutton1998}.
+The optimal policy $\Pi^*$ is the policy whose action-value function's value is greater than or equal to the value obtained by any other policy for every state $S_i$ and $P_i$.
 The corresponding action-value function for the optimal policy $\Pi^*$ is denoted by $\text{Q}^*$.
-Furthermore, determining $\Pi^*$ is straightforward when $\text{Q}^*$ is known because for each state $S_{i}$, any transmit power $P_{i}$ that maximizes $\text{Q}^*(S_{i}, P_{i})$ is an optimal action.

-The action-value function cannot be calculated in advance because only causal information is available at the nodes and the statistics of the EH processes, data arrival processes and channel fading processes are unknown.
-To overcome this, reinforcement learning builds an estimate of the action-value function $\text{Q}^{\Pi}$.
-Specifically, we consider the temporal-difference reinforcement learning algorithm State-Action-Reward-State-Action (SARSA) which builds the estimate based on the visited states and the obtained rewards.
+Furthermore, determining $\Pi^*$ is straightforward when $\text{Q}^*$ is known because for each state $S_{i}$, any $P_{i}$ that maximizes $\text{Q}^*(S_{i}, P_{i})$ is an optimal action.
+The action-value function cannot be calculated in advance because only causal information is available at the nodes and the statistics of the EH, data arrival and channel fading processes are unknown.
+To overcome this, RL builds an estimate of the action-value function $\text{Q}^{\Pi}$.
+Specifically, we consider the temporal-difference RL algorithm State-Action-Reward-State-Action (SARSA) which builds the estimate based on the visited states and the obtained rewards.
 The SARSA update rule for the estimate of the action value function $\text{Q}^\Pi(S_i,P_i)$ is given by

 \cite{Sutton1998}, where $\alpha_i$ is a small positive fraction which influences the learning rate.
 Additionally, we include the sub-index $i$ in the definition of the update to emphasize the fact that the update changes the estimated value of the action-value function for the pair $(S_i, P_i)$ in time interval $i$.